miklevin/MikeAtEleven.com/journal.md

 Okay, done.
 Now move it over to MikeAtEleven.com (including THIS post).
 Done again.
-But looking at the output, I see I need to hardwire a line-return after every picture and change the order...
+But looking at the output, I see I need to hardwire a line-return after every picture and change the order... okay, better.

+It's almost 11.
+I would have liked to have made a page per art.
+Do so for just a few.
+Small window... go!

 --------------------------------------------------------------------------------